 They have a convex forehead which acts as a cooling radiator for their brain and pituitary gland, and a large hump which contains a special vein.
 This vein is called surya ketu nadi (surya means sun in Sanskrit), and when the sun hits the hump (which is elevated towards the sun from the cow’s back), the solar rays interact with the cow’s body and produce gold salts in its blood.
 This and other minerals are then present in the cow’s milk and Ghruta.
 This is why the milk is naturally golden in colour.

 They are treated as sacred and holy, so they are prayed for each morning as the sun rises, before being chanted to.
 They are free to roam the Gujarati plains and forests and feed themselves with the Ayurvedic medicines and organic grass that they are surrounded by.
 Once the cow’s are past their milking-prime, they are allowed to leave and wander, or stay amongst their flock.
 They are respected throughout their life and their milk is received with gratitude rather than expectation.
 They are only milked once their calves have been fully fed; their life is revered.

 This is Ayurveda

-Ayurveda is about systems, and how they work together, understanding that everything effects everything.
+Ayurveda is about systems and how they work together; understanding that everything affects everything.
 The life and treatment of the Gir Cow is a prime example of this: knowing that the Ghruta will eventually be consumed medicinally by a human.
-Everything the cow has been through and eaten is imbued cellularly in its product, so it is treated as such.
-From the way the soil is fed, to the plants and grass that grow from it and become the cow’s food, to the mental and soul state of the creature.
+Everything the cow has been through and eaten is imbued cellularly in its product.
+From the way the soil is fed, to the plants and grass that grow from it and become the cow's food, to the mental and soul state of the creature.
 If a cow lives in fear and captivity, then it produces a milk with that imprint.
 These cows are treated with complete respect and love, and that is the impression left upon their milk and Ghruta, how lucky we are to get to absorb some of this in such a potent medicinal form!